tacoman667/zway-eventforwarder/README.md

-This module can be used to forward events from zway to your own server using a REST API.
+This module can be used to forward events from zway to your own server using a REST API, for instance to integrate with an existing home automation setup.

 ##Installation
 1. Create the 'EventForarder' directory in the automation/userModules directory.